 Again, let’s take an example of Taskrabbit.
 TaskRabbit has a simple Revenue model.
 It generates revenue but charges around 15% on every successful transaction that happens on the platform.
 Before, TaskRabbit also provided taskforce to local businesses and billed them for taskers, but the company later discontinued this service.
 At the moment, TaskRabbit only charges money on successful transactions.
 TaskRabbit also charges a 7-5% trust and support fee, which the task posters pay.

-How to make an Errand Running app like TaskRabbit (12 Easy Steps)
+How to build an Errand Runner app like TaskRabbit (12 Easy Steps)